ringcentral/ringcentral-api-docs/docs/ai/ringsense.md

     * The license is transferable from one user extension to another user extension.
     * RingSense data retention is defined in your RingSense settings.
 By default the data is retained for 1 year.

-To learn more about RingSense and how to enable the service for a RingCentral RingEX account, please refer to this [online article](https://www.ringcentral.com/ringsense-for-sales.html).
+To learn more about RingSense, please refer to this [online article](https://www.ringcentral.com/ringsense-for-sales.html).

+- For instructions on enabling RingSense for a RingCentral RingCX account, please refer to this [online article](https://support.ringcentral.com/article-v2/Getting-started-with-RingSense-for-RingCX.html?brand=RingCentral&product=RingCX&language=en_US)

+- For instructions on enabling RingSense for a MS Teams account, please refer to this [online article](https://support.ringcentral.com/article-v2/Setting-up-integrations-in-RingSense.html?brand=RingCentral&product=RingSense&language=en_US#MS-teams)

+- For instructions on enabling RingSense for a NICE CXone account, please refer to this [online article](https://support.ringcentral.com/article-v2/Setting-up-integrations-in-RingSense.html?brand=RingCentral&product=RingSense&language=en_US#cc-userhub)

 ## RingSense API